Funds in this sector do what they say on the tin – they aim to pay a high income to investors.

 This is also an offshore fund.
 This means investors are not normally entitled to compensation through the Financial Services Compensation Scheme.

 This fund tries to pay investors a higher income than most funds.
 It uses tools, including derivatives, which could boost the income paid, though this increases risk.

-The managers mainly invest in dividend-paying companies in the UK, but they have some flexibility to invest overseas too.
+The fund's managers mainly invest in dividend-paying companies in the UK, but they have some flexibility to invest overseas too.
+The flexibility to invest in smaller companies adds risk.
 Around half the fund’s income is made naturally from the dividends paid by the underlying companies.
 The managers then also use different techniques to increase the income paid, but these have the potential to erode the value of your investment.
-So we think this type of fund should only be considered by those who need a high income now, but are less concerned if the value of their remaining investment falls over time.
-The fund’s held up a bit better than the broader UK market over the past year, but performance has been inconsistent over the longer term.
+So we think this type of fund should only be considered by those who need a high income now, but are less concerned if the value of their remaining investment doesn't grow, or falls, over time.
+The fund’s had a tough time over the past year, held back by the managers' value style of investing that's remained out of favour with many other investors.
 This isn’t a guide to future returns though.

 Latest research updates

 Please note the research updates are not personal recommendations to trade.
 If you are unsure of the suitability of an investment for your circumstances please seek advice.
 Remember all investments can fall as well as rise in value so investors could get back less than they invest.